'The voice of rugby' - Eddie Butler's remarkable life

 "His broadcasting career was also against the norm, because many people think they can be broadcasters, but Eddie truly was a one-off in terms of his command of the English language, it's what enabled him to be such a such a great professional.

 "That's how he is recognised worldwide now.
-Many people will not have been around possibly when he played.
+Many people will not have been around when he played.
 It's almost a case of him being irreplaceable."

 Commentary gems